This isn’t a cut and dry question. Even marijuana-friendly life insurance companies have different approaches to both medical and recreational use.

 Two of the more progressive companies for insuring recreational cannabis are Prudential and Lincoln Life Insurance.

-If you have no other factors preventing you from qualifying for the preferred health class with Lincoln or standard plus with Prudential, you should be able to qualify for the rates below.
+Assuming you have no other factors preventing you from qualifying for the preferred plus health class, you can qualify for that if you smoke recreationally only two or three times a week.

 The charts below represent term rates for both men and women for a 20-year term life insurance at the best health classes these companies offer for recreational cannabis use.
 You can use the Instant Quotes tool on the left to get rates for your specific age.